Wednesday, the 21st September 2011

 Container with grapes elevated high up and grapes poured down the vat with the help of chute.
 Domaine de Chevalier

 Next stop and last visit of the day was Seguin, which I discovered one year ago during my harvest trip organized by wine syndicate of Graves/Péssac-Leognan.
 At Seguin, the harvest was going at full speed and Cabernet Sauvignon grapes were of very, very good quality.
-I was left speechless tasting 2010 Seguin in the end of March and this wine continues to amaze me with all these chocolate/wild black cherry aroma, power on the palate, extremely long, sophisticated and stunning richness.
+I was left speechless tasting 2010 Seguin at the end of March and this wine continues to amaze me with all these chocolate/wild black cherry aromas, power on the palate, extremely long, sophisticated and stunning richness.
 The best Seguin ever produced!!
 95+p.
-2009 Seguin was excellent too, but didn't have the flamboyance and richness of 2010.
+2009 Seguin was excellent too but didn't have the flamboyance and richness of 2010.
 93p.
-2008 Seguin was very mineral, multifacetted, well constructed and structured, big on the palate and with sophisticated touch.
+2008 Seguin was very mineral, multi-faceted, well constructed and structured, big on the palate and with a sophisticated touch.
 Splendid effort for the vintage.
 92p.

-You can't ask for a better weather during harvest, can you?
-It was like that all day and 22-29 degrees Celsius.
+You can't ask for better weather during harvest, can you?
+It was like that all day and between 22-29 degrees Celsius.

-Ronan Laborde arrived at Clinet in September 2003 and he told me it was quite difficult year to begin with and learn all the necessary things.
+Ronan Laborde arrived at Clinet in September 2003 and he told me it was quite a difficult year, to begin with, and learn all the necessary things.
 Last three vintages (2008-2009-2010) witnesses a lot of his excellent work.

-He was very happy with the weather during the week of 19th-26th September 2011, which according to him allowed grapes to get ripe and steady after barely perfect weather in previous week.
-Ronan expected to finish harvest in the beginning of following week.
+He was very happy with the weather during the week of 19th-26th September 2011, which according to him allowed grapes to get ripe and steady after barely perfect weather in the previous week.
+Ronan expected to finish harvest at the beginning of the following week.

 2009 Clinet was strong, intense, had cherries mixed with grated chocolate, mocha, fine acidity, great balance, depth, fat ripe tannin, sophisticated touch and long firm finish.
 Flamboyant wine of excellent quality.
 96p.

-2010 Clinet seemed to be on same level as 2009, maybe slightly less concentrated,less powerful softer and more elegant.
+2010 Clinet seemed to be on the same level as 2009, maybe slightly less concentrated, less powerful softer and more elegant.
 Still, a wine of immense quality.
 95p.

 Great visit and assurance, that Clinet is in the hands of very dedicated and talented young winemaker.